alimpfard/aoc2020-shell/README.md

 # AoC 2020

-AoC 2020 problems written in [Serenity's](https://github.com/serenityos/serenity) Shell.
+Advent of Code 2020 problems written in [Serenity's](https://github.com/serenityos/serenity) Shell.

+Disclaimer: may or may not work inside Serenity :P